-A forecast of future global M&A deal volumes and a discussion of the factors influencing conditions for deal making.
+The Deloitte M&A Index is a forward-looking indicator that forecasts future global M&A deal volumes and identifies the factors influencing conditions for dealmaking.

-- Companies are committing to deliver annualised cost synergies that represent, on average, 3-4% of the transaction value.
-If all announced cost synergies are realised and sustained, they could add an estimated $1.5-1.9 trillion to the value of these companies.
-We can assume that delivering these synergies will be high on boardroom agendas
+- Companies are committing to deliver annualized cost synergies that represent, on average, 3-4% of the transaction value.
+If all announced cost synergies are realized and sustained, they could add an estimated $1.5-1.9 trillion to the value of these companies.
+We can assume that delivering these synergies will be high on boardroom agendas.

-- As this record-breaking year draws to a close, concerns over global growth are back, along with divergence in economic and monetary policies.
-Looking ahead, such divergence will create M&A opportunities and define deal making in 2016.
+- Half way through 2016, concerns over global growth are back, along with divergence in economic, monetary policies and political uncertainties.
+Looking ahead, such divergence will create M&A opportunities and define deal making in 2016 and beyond.

 Download the report